kabalpt/gatsby-source-prismic-with-magic/readme.md

 The idea behind this plugin was to create a boilerplate tool to automatically create pages with data pre-fetched from Prismic on gatsby build time.

-**This Plugin do not overide the need of `gatsby-source-plugin` if you still want to use graphql to populate regular pages or components!**
+**This Plugin do not overide the need of `gatsby-source-plugin` or similar if you still want to use graphql to populate regular pages or components!**

 ## How it works